tiltbuilt/boilermaker-tr/README.md

 5. Do a one-time build of Vite
 6. Spin up the Vite dev server

 Open up a browser to your project domain to verify that Vite is connected.
-Begin crafting beautiful things.

 ## Makefile